This is my first FL Studio Tutorial on Music Sensation.

 The project is called „Another Guy”.
 It was created by Boy George and Vanilla Ace, and the vocals belong to the singer Katerina Themis.

 Here you can listen to the original song:

 Everything started with a contest on Beatport.

 In this video, Boy George starts the competition.

 The prizes and the fact that I liked the song attracted me.

-I start from the vocals and I add the instruments around it.
+I start with the vocals and I add the instruments around it.

-This is a FL Studio Tutorial made for everybody that loves creating music.
+This is an FL Studio Tutorial made for everybody that loves creating music.